 Because acceleration and extrapolation methods are often invoked for solving nonlinear equations, they naturally compete with "second-order type methods" such as those based on Quasi-Newton approaches.
 Standard Newton-type techniques cannot be placed in the same category of methods as those described above because they exploit a local second order model and invoke the differential of f explicitly.
 In many practical problems, obtaining the Jacobian of f is not feasible, or it may be too expensive.
-However, inexact Newton and quasi-Newton methods, are two alternatives that bypass the need to compute the whole Jacobian f of f.
-Therefore, they satisfy our requirements for what can be viewed as a method for accelerating iterations of the form f of f to any given vector.
+However, inexact Newton and quasi-Newton methods, are two alternatives that bypass the need to compute the whole Jacobian J of f.
+Therefore, they satisfy our requirements for what can be viewed as a method for accelerating iterations of the form (1.3), in that they only invoke previous iterates and our ability to apply the mapping g (or f) to any given vector.
 There should therefore be no surprise that one can find many interesting connections between this class methods and some of the FP-acceleration techniques.
 A few of the methods developed in the quasi-Newton context bear strong similarities, and are in some cases even mathematically equivalent, to techniques from the FP acceleration class.

 The four classes of methods discussed above are illustrated in Figure 1.1.
-This article aims to provide a coverage of these four classes of acceleration and interpolation methods, with an emphasis on those geared toward accelerating fixed-point iterations, i.e., those in the top-right corner of Figure 1.1.
+This article aims to provide a coverage of these four classes of acceleration and interpolation methods, with an emphasis on those geared toward accelerating fixed point iterations, i.e., those in the top-right corner of Figure 1.1.
 There is a vast amount of literature on these methods and it would be challenging and unrealistic to try to be exhaustive.
 However, one of our specific goals is to unravel the various connections between the different methods.
 Another is to present, whenever possible, interesting variants of these methods and details on their implementations.